 Beocca has strong morals as well as amazing humanity.
 Ian Hart gives such a tremendous performance and exudes the warmth of Beocca’s personality with added charisma.

-Heahmund (Jonathan Rhys Meyers) is a devout holy man who lives in a cycle of sin, punishment, repeat.
-He attempts to take the city of York back from the Viking’s control, and Ivar eventually captures him and takes him back to the Viking-land.
+Heahmund, (Jonathan Rhys Meyers who also plays King Henry the VIII in The Tudors), is a devout holy man who lives in a cycle of sin, punishment, and repentance.
+He attempts to take the city of York back from the Viking’s control, and Ivar eventually captures him and takes him back to the Viking land.

 Eventually, through some love stuff, Heahmund ends up working and falling in love with Queen Lagertha, fighting on her side against Ivar during the great civil war battle scene at the end of the current run of episodes.

 The real Heahmund, Bishop of Sherborne: Died at the Battle of Meretun in 871.
 Little else is known about him, other than that he was consecrated as a Bishop in 867 or 868.

 Is Father Pyrlig (The Last Kingdom) based on a real person?

 Father Pyrlig,(Cavan Clerkin), is a fictional Briton character who grew up in Wales.
 He has a wicked sense of humor, and he is a badass warrior, prior to becoming a priest.
 He always bossing things and doing what seemed to be impossible.

 Pyrlig demonstrates his superb sword fighting skills when Uhtred suggested to the Dane brothers to challenge him in combat and kill him that way for sport, knowing full well Father Pyrlig was an experienced fighter and would win the fight!

 The Last Kingdom vs Vikings: Ubbe or Ubbbe?

 Is Ubbe (Vikings and The Last Kingdom) based on a real person?